 Today, December 15, marks the 50thanniversary of the enactment of the Wild Free-Roaming Horses and Burros Act (Public Law 92-195).
-Three days later, On Dec.
+Two days later, on Dec.
 17, President Nixon issued a signing statement in which he said that he took “special pleasure … in signing strong new legislation to protect these noble animals.”

 In honor of the Act’s anniversary, we’ll be taking a three-day look on our website at the history of wild horses, the passage of the law and the challenges wild horses face now, and the solution that RTF supports in order to move how wild horses and burros are managed in a direction Americans can take pride in.

 Propelled by a wave of public sentiment, the Wild Free-Roaming Horses and Burros Act was passed unanimously by Congress, which declared that “wild horses and burros are living symbols of the historic and pioneer spirit of the West; that they contribute to the diversity of life forms within the nation and enrich the lives of the American people; and that these horses and burros are fast disappearing from the American scene.”

 At its most basic level, the Act has been a success: Wild horses and burros, of which there were an estimated 17,000 left when President Nixon signed the bill into law, remain on our public lands.
 The Bureau of Land Management estimated there were 86,189 on the BLM-managed public lands in March of this year.